A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 2017Cambridge University Press · Cambridge Core

-Applied behavioural science in policy — nudges, defaults, and intervention design.
+Covers applied behavioural science in policy, including nudges, defaults, and intervention design.

 Ready to run a simulation?